 Long-Term Strategies Strategy Implementation Considerations Relative Cost Community Priority Create a Park Once district Augment shared parking with microtransit Understand capital costs associated with vehicle fleet, route implications beyond Mill Street, Church Street and Maple Ave. and operating costs associated with vehicles as well as drivers. \$\$\$ Better manage delivery and drop-off activity Perform in conjunction with adjustments to regulations.
-Determine peak loading and drop-off activity. \$ Provide adequate and accessible ADA parking Requires an assessment of ADA on-street space utilization. \$ Incentivize use of public transit Requires coordination with transit agency, local private employers, and town/county/state social services. \$\$ Improve and expand bicycle parking repair facilities Coordinate with improvements at transit stops, off-street parking facilities, and other area improvements.
-Coordinate with downtown stakeholders. \$
+Determine peak loading and drop-off activity. \$

-Prioritize pedestrian crossing safety Select physical improvement location based on walking safety/higher walking demand.
+Incentivize use of public transit Requires coordination with transit agency, local private employers, and town/county/state social services. \$\$ Prioritize pedestrian crossing safety Select physical improvement location based on walking safety/higher walking demand.
 Assess feasibility with Engineering.
-Coordinate with other area improvements (streetscape, repaving, etc.). \$\$\$ Create a Transportation Demand Management program Led by the Town develop an annual expenditure plan to fund a mix of parking and mobility investments.
-Prioritize trip reduction duties for an assigned Oversight Committee to develop and administer transportation demand management (TDM) strategies and benefits.
+Coordinate with other area improvements (streetscape, repaving, etc.). \$\$\$ • Create a Transportation Demand Management program Led by the Town develop an annual expenditure plan to fund a mix of parking and mobility investments. \$ Prioritize trip reduction duties for an assigned Oversight Committee to develop and administer transportation demand management (TDM) strategies and benefits.
 Implement district-wide mobility and access strategies.
 Potential options include: transit passes/financial incentives, carpool matching, marketing and communication, technical assistance, shared parking arrangements with private property owners, and others.
 Explore partnerships and coordination on TDM implementation with local and regional groups.
 Lead monitoring and enforcement of TDM program via annual surveys and reporting.
-Collaborate with Town employers for both sponsorship and \$ Establish minimum required transportation demand management elements for all new employee outreach As part of a Transportation Demand Management Program, establish Minimum Required Transportation Demand Management \$ developments in Vienna's commercial corridors Elements for All New Development in Vienna's Commercial Corridors Establish a Transportation Management Association for the Town of Vienna Explore partnerships and coordination on TDM implementation with local and regional groups. \$
+Collaborate with Town employers for both sponsorship and employee outreach Establish minimum required transportation demand management elements for all new developments in Vienna's commercial corridors As part of a Transportation Demand Management Program, establish Minimum Required Transportation Demand Management Elements for All New Development in Vienna's Commercial Corridors \$ Establish a Transportation Management Association for the Town of Vienna Explore partnerships and coordination on TDM implementation with local and regional groups. \$

-Plan for long-term mobility and parking trends The Town should fulfill from 2019, the Town's Maple Avenue Corridor Multimodal Transportation and Land Use Study to guide and direct transportation and mobility planning, investment, maintenance, and funding strategies that maintain and enhance Vienna transportation assets while improving quality of life and health for its residents. \$\$\$ Identify and allocate an on-going funding and/or revenue stream to support transportation and mobility investments throughout downtown To support on-going investments in the Downtown area, a continuous and dependable revenue and/or funding stream is required.
-Reinvest parking revenues into downtown and evaluate allocation of multimodal improvements.
-Provide funding for a Transportation Management Association. \$\$ Estimate parking demand from all new developments based on surveying and monitoring programs Routinely estimate parking demand from new developments.
+Plan for long-term mobility and parking trends The Town should fulfill from 2019, the Town's Maple Avenue Corridor Multimodal Transportation and Land Use Study to guide and direct transportation and mobility planning, investment, maintenance, and funding strategies that maintain and enhance Vienna transportation assets while improving quality of life and health for its residents. \$\$\$ Identify and allocate an on-going funding and/or revenue stream to support transportation and mobility investments To support on-going investments in the Downtown area, a continuous and dependable revenue and/or funding stream is required. \$\$ throughout downtown Reinvest parking revenues into downtown and evaluate allocation of multimodal improvements.
+Provide funding for a Transportation Management Association.
+Estimate parking demand from all new developments based on surveying and monitoring programs Routinely estimate parking demand from new developments.
 Review of occupancy of on-street parking and in public lots should occur at least annually to track utilization. \$ Consider Metered or Enforced On-Street Parking If Vienna reaches a time when parking demand is routinely above 85%, consider metered or enforced parking. \$ Require businesses to pay an impact fee per parking space To limit the amount of parking built, require businesses to pay an impact fee per parking space.
 Add provisions into the zoning code for such a fee.
 The fee could be reinvested back into other transportation improvements. \$ Provide an option for an in-lieu fee These fees are in-lieu of having or meeting individual off-street parking requirements.
 Pursuant to an update to Vienna's zoning ordinance with parking in-lieu fees, require new developments to pay a fee into a designated fund.
 Use the fund to pay for parking improvements like the Patrick Henry Library garage. \$